virtual-labs/exp-solution-system-linear-equation-dei/experiment/aim.md

-<span style="font-family: 'Times New Roman'; font-size: 22px;">The aim of this experiment is to demonstrate the mathematics behind consistency of systems of linear equations.
+<span style="font-family: 'Times New Roman'; font-size: 22px;">The aim of this experiment is to demonstrate the understanding of consistency of the systems of linear equations.
 Examples have been given to supplement the theory.</span>